marcofucci/content-test/pages/stomach-ache.md

 Treating stomach ache at home
 -----------------------------

-Speak to your pharmacist about medicine to help with:
+sSpeak to your pharmacist about medicine to help with:

 -   feeling bloated (trapped wind)
 -   indigestion (burning pain or discomfort after eating)